Mark Rainsford

-Sir Mark Rainsford (circa 1652 – November 1709) was an Irish Lord Mayor of Dublin and the original founder of what was to become the Guinness Brewery.
+Sir Mark Rainsford (c.
+1652 – November 1709) was an Irish Lord Mayor of Dublin and the owner of what was to later become the Guinness Brewery.

 Political career

 Sir Mark Rainsford was Lord Mayor of Dublin from 1700 to 1701.
 During his term as Lord Mayor, the King William III equestrian statue in College Green, Dublin was unveiled on 1 July 1701.

 He had previously served as High Sheriff of Dublin City in 1689 and 1690.

 Professional career

-Rainsford is most noted as the original founder of the Guinness Brewery in St. James's Gate, Dublin.
+Rainsford was the owner of what would later become the Guinness Brewery in St. James's Gate, Dublin.
 His business manufactured 'Beer and Fine Ales' and he was succeeded by his son - also named Mark Rainsford.
 In 1715, the business was leased to Captain Paul Espinasse.
 By 1750, the Rainsford family had resumed possession of the business and site.
 Rainsford's grandson, also called Mark Rainsford, signed over the now famous 9000 year lease to Arthur Guinness on 31 December 1759.